ietf-wg-privacypass/base-drafts/drafts/README.md

 # Privacy Pass protocol I-D

-This is the working area for the Privacy Pass protocol internet-draft (I-D).
-The draft details the specification, extensions, integration and applications of the [Privacy Pass protocol](https://privacypass.github.io) in the browser setting.
+This is the working area for drafts associated with the Privacy Pass protocol.
+The drafts detail the specification, extensions, integration and applications of the [Privacy Pass protocol](https://privacypass.github.io) in the browser setting.

 ## Building the Draft